 Design View in App Designer provides a rich set of layout tools for designing modern, professional-looking applications.
 It also provides an extensive library of UI components, so you can create various interactive features.
 Any changes you make in Design View are automatically reflected in Code View.
 Thus, you can configure many aspects of your app without writing any code.

-To add a component to your app, drag it from the Component Library onto the canvas.
+Drag a component from the Component Library and drop it on the canvas.

 The name of the component appears in the Component Browser after you add it to the canvas.
 You can select components in either the canvas or the Component Browser.
 The selection occurs in both places simultaneously.

 Some components, such as edit fields and sliders, are grouped with a label when you drag them onto the canvas.
 These labels do not appear in the Component Browser by default, but you can add them to the list by right-clicking anywhere in the Component Browser and selecting Include component labels in Component Browser.
 If you do not want the component to have a label, you can exclude it by pressing and holding the Ctrl key as you drag the component onto to the canvas.

 If a component has a label, and you change the label text, the name of the component in the Component Browser changes to match that text.
 You can customize the name of the component by double-clicking it and typing a new name.

 You can customize the appearance of a component by selecting it and then editing its properties in the Inspector tab of the Component Browser.
 For example, from this tab you can change the alignment of the text that displays on a button.

 Some properties control the behavior of the component.
 For example, you can change the range of values that a numeric edit field accepts by changing the Limits property.